Stroll on the Petite Ceinture of the 19th district: the aerial crossing, from Rosa Parks to the Canal de l'Ourcq

 Balade sur la Petite Ceinture du 19e - IMG 1978Balade sur la Petite Ceinture du 19e - IMG 1978Balade sur la Petite Ceinture du 19e - IMG 1978Balade sur la Petite Ceinture du 19e - IMG 1978

-Discover the other pieces of the railroad:
+Discover the other pieces of track:

 Balade sur la Petite Ceinture du 17e : la promenade PereireBalade sur la Petite Ceinture du 17e : la promenade PereireBalade sur la Petite Ceinture du 17e : la promenade PereireBalade sur la Petite Ceinture du 17e : la promenade Pereire A guide to walks on the Petite Ceinture in Paris, for walks in the heart of nature